leaflet-extras/leaflet-map/README.md

 Dependencies
 ============

-leaflet-map depends on Polymer in ../platform and ../polymer and it expects an installation of leaflet in ../leaflet-bower.
+leaflet-map depends on Polymer in ../platform and ../polymer and it expects an installation of leaflet in ../leaflet.
-All dependencies are bundled in the [download](https://github.com/nhnb/leaflet-map/releases/download/v0.1.0/leaflet-map-0.1.0.zip).

 Please note that the pages have to be accessed via a webserver. file://-urls are not supported.